Key Features

 Core curriculum followed by three different specializations

-Synchronous in-person and hybrid options
+In-person and synchronous hybrid options

 Friday and Saturday class schedule, alternating weekends plus one four-day workshop each quarter